jeremenichelli/jeremenichelli.github.io/_posts/2019-01-09-how-hooks-might-shape-design-systems-built-in-react.md

 ## Wrap up

-As you see, most of the hooks equivalents of each example shared some advantages over their counterparts.

- - **Less code**, hooks help minimalize a lot by empowering functional components and removing the need of lifecycles and states for simple use cases.
+Hooks enable new patterns by empowering functional components and removing the need of lifecycles and states for simple use cases.

- - The behavior inside **hooks can be shared** now within your design system.
-Even less code to maintain could potentially translate into fewer bugs and avoid redundant unit tests.
+The behavior inside **hooks can be shared** now within your design system, and less code to maintain could potentially translate into fewer bugs and avoid redundant unit tests.

 Building our own hooks and distributing them across the project will help us concentrate more on what it is happening around the interface itself and less on the logic and little quirks needed for components to behave as expected out of the box.